Hermitian Yang-Mills connections on pullback bundles: Slope stability and adiabatic classes

 \section{Slope stability and adiabatic classes}

-In this section, we calculate slope formulae with respect to adiabatic classes on fibrations.
+In this section, we calculate slope formulae with respect to adiabatic classes on holomorphic submersions with connected fibres.
 In particular, we obtain criteria implying unstability or strict semistability for the pullback of a non stable bundle for adiabatic classes.
-As before, $\pi: (X,H) \to (B,L)$ is a holomorphic submersion of polarised K\"ahler manifolds.
+As before, $\pi: (X,H) \to (B,L)$ is a holomorphic submersion of polarised K\"ahler manifolds, with connected fibres.